chrisgrieser/pdf-annotation-extractor-alfred/README.md

 ## How to Use
 - Use the **hotkey** to trigger the Annotation Extraction of the frontmost document of Preview or PDF Expert.
 In case Finder is the frontmost app, the currently selected PDF file will be used.

-- **Automatic Page Number Identification**: the *correct* page numbers will automatically be determined from your BibTeX-Library and inserted into the references.
-If the page number cannot be determined, the PDF will be scanned for a DOI to query the correct page numbers.
-If this fails as well, you will be asked to enter the **first** page number of your PDF, e.g. with `Nature 20(41): 103-145` you have to enter `103`.
-- use the Alfred keyword `aconf` to for configuration of this workflow
-  -  the output format (PDF, Markdown, Clipboard, [Drafts](https://getdrafts.com/), or [Obsidian](https://obsidian.md/)).
-When selecting Markdown or Obsidian as output format, a YAML-Header with information from your BibTeX Library will be prepended.
-  -  set whether citekeys should be entered manually or determined automatically via filename.
-The latter requires a filename beginning with the citekey, followed by an underscore:`[citekey]_[...].pdf`.
-You can easily achieve such a filename pattern with via renaming rules of most reference managers, for example with the [ZotFile plugin for Zotero](http://zotfile.com/#renaming-rules).
-  -  the Obsidian destination (must be a folder in your vault)
+### Automatic Page Number Identification
+The *correct* page numbers will automatically be determined from one of three sources  and inserted into the references as Pandoc Citations, with descending priority:
+1. Your BibTeX-Library
+2. DOI found in the PDF
+3. Prompt to manually enter the page number.
+  - Enter the **true page number of your first PDF page**. _Example:_ if the first PDF page represents the page number 104, you have to enter `104`.
+  - In case there is content before the actual text (e.g. a foreword or a Table of Contents), the first true page often occurs later in the PDF.
+In that case, you must enter a **negative page number**, reflecting the true page number the first PDF *would have*. _Example:_ You PDF is a book which has a foreword, and uses roman numbers for it; true page number 1 is PDF page number 12.
+If you continued the numbering backwards, the first PDF page would have page number `-10`.
+So you enter the value `-10` when prompted for a page number.

 ℹ️ : This workflow **only extracts free comments and highlights with comments**.
+(Upcoming feature in 4.5 release: Underlines.)

 ## Annotation Codes
 Insert these special codes at the **beginning** of an annotation to invoke special actions on that annotation.
 (You can run the Alfred command `acode` to quickly display a cheat sheet showing all the following information.)

+### Highlights & Free Comments

 - `+` **(highlights)**: Merge with previous highlight and puts a "(…)" in between.
 Used for jumping sections on the same page.
 If jumping across pages, both Pages will be included in the citation.
 - `++` **(highlights)**: Merge with previous highlight.
 Used for continuing a highlight on the next page.
 Both Pages will be included in the citation.
 - `? foo` **(comments)**: Turns "foo" into h6 & move up to the top.
 Removes the comment afterwards.
 Used for Introductory Comments or Questions ("Pseudo-Admonitions").
 - `##` **(highlights)**: Turns highlight into heading added at that location.
 Number of "#" determines the heading level.
 - `## foo` **(comments)**: Adds "foo" as heading at that location.
 Number of "#" determines the heading level.
 - `X` **(highlights)**: Turns highlight into task and move up.
+Removes
-Removes the comment afterwards.
+- the comment afterwards.
 - `X foo` **(comments)**: Turns "foo" into task and move up.
 Removes the comment afterwards.
 - `!n foo` **(comments)**: Insert nth image taken with the image-hotkey at the location of the comment location. "n" being the number of images taken, e.g. "!3" for the third image. "foo" will be added as image alt-text (image label).
 Removes the comment afterwards.
 (The Hotkey works only for Obsidian as output format.)
 - `=` **(highlights)**: Adds highlight as keyword to the YAML-frontmatter.
 Removes the highlight afterwards